 - 1. How many reasons does the writer give for requiring school uniforms in elementary and middle school? - 2.
 Are all of the reasons supported with facts?
+Which one(s) are?
+Which one(s) are not?

 ADJECTIVE CLAUSES WITH WHO, WHICH, AND THAT